alex-kalanis/kw_storage/README.md

 ## Changes

+* 3.0 - Redefine interfaces for targets
-* 2.0 - Redefine Key-Value storing
+* 2.0 - Redefine Key-Value storing data
   * Remove formats and cache support (that should not be a problem of storage)
   * Added stream variant support
   * Added interface for catching content with sub-content (so directories) on storage-level